flamelily-bluescsi/bluescsi/v2desktopangleuk.md

   - deskukv2
 ---

-##### 🇬🇧 V2 Desktop Right Angle Header UK 🇬🇧
+##### 🇬🇧 V2 Desktop UK 🇬🇧

 {% include carousel2.html %}

 This is the NEW board revision (2023.10a) Desktop V2 Full version of the BlueSCSI for UK buyers.
-This has the right angle header and molex.
+This has a right angle 50 pin header and molex.
 This is a complete and tested device.
 Please add a 3D print if needed.

 * New 2023.10a
 * Right Angle headers